QuentinRouchet/Create-a-game-in-JS/part_3.md

 ## Part 3 - Platform

 Let's create our platforms.
-To do so, let's create the `Platform` object.
+To do so, let's create the `Platform` class.
+But why do we create a class instead of an object for the platform?
+It's because we need to create an infity of platform but we only need one doodler and one game.

 ```javascript
 class Platform {